 Reporting suspected adverse reactions after authorisation of the medicinal product is important.
 It allows continued monitoring of the benefit/risk balance of the medicinal product.
-Health care providers are asked to report any suspected adverse reactions to the marketing authorisation holder, or, if available, via the national reporting system.
+Healthcare professionals are asked to report any suspected adverse reactions to the marketing authorisation holder, or, if available, via the national reporting system.